programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ### Ethical Considerations for Social Media Analysis

 Before we begin, it is important to consider the many ethical issues that arise in projects that collect and analyze social media data, as D'Ignazio and Klein argue in [_Data Feminism_](https://mitpress.mit.edu/books/data-feminism).
 Researchers should consider ethical questions at the start of their research.
 Should public social media data be used for research without the content creator’s permission?

 A user who comments on a number of related videos may not have imagined that their patterns of communication would become the subject of public debate within an academic project.
-At the very least, we recommend researchers anonymize user information when downloading comments, as described in the [Downloading Comments and Metadata section](#Downloading-Comments-and-Metadata).
+While general recommendations can be difficult to make for social media research, to address the issue of privacy, for this lesson, we chose to anonymize user information when downloading comments, as described in the [Downloading Comments and Metadata section](#Downloading-Comments-and-Metadata).

 Does researching a group of users with whom the researcher is less culturally familiar open the door to causing unintentional harm?
 Who speaks for communities being researched online?
 Researchers should consider their own cultural context and limitations in interpreting discourse from other cultures and contexts.